 Image Luminance Mask: Creates a mask based on tonal value.
 Either the brightest areas or the darkest areas of the image can be removed.

-Learn more about image luminance masks

-5.4.
+Learn more about image luminance masks accessed here.
+Click the Plus icon 😌 to add a new effect, then select the specific effect you need from the list.
+There are many effects available.
+For full details, see the chapter on Effects.

+5.5.
 Effects